dit-calendar/dit-calendar/README.md

 Very simple web-ui written in elm.
 For creating events and tasks from the perspective of the organization group.

 ## dit-calendar-bot
-coming soon
-Telegram bot for user <-> task assignment
+Telegram bot for user task assignment written in kotlin.